kuibu/embodied-intelligence/README.md

 [![zh](https://img.shields.io/badge/lang-中文-yellow.svg)](https://github.com/EOS-OS/EOS/blob/master/README.zh.md)

 ## Introduction
+**Embodied Intelligence** is an embodied intelligence and spatial intelligence algorithm library launched by CAICT and BUPT.
+It mainly serves the embodied intelligence operating system EOS, but it also supports multiple platforms such as robots, drones, AR/VR and mobile phones.
 **EOS** is an embodied intelligence operating system release based on the dual-kernel real-time kernel [RROS](https://github.com/BUPT-OS/RROS).
 It aims to build **an easy-to-use platform to collect all the software needed to create an intelligent robot application**.
 Specifically, there are three important steps: